ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 #### My Role
 I was hired to translate a product vision into a tangible product that could meet those expectations for the Spanish market while complying with a restrictive regulated market and still be a viable product.
 I lead the user experience for the initial MVP for Spain, and the expansion to 4 other countries, adding new illnesses, additional functionalities and development of mobile apps.

-I worked alongside the product manager, visual designers, content and development team creating the user flows, wireframes and write documentation for development.
+I worked alongside the product manager, visual designers, content and development teams defining the product and creating user flows, wireframes and writing documentation for development.

 The platform was launched in October 2012 in Spain.
 And I left on 2015 when the platform had over 10 illnesses available, and was available in 4 countries in Europe.

-### Our users
-Who are we designing for and their needs.
+### Our users, who are we designing for and their needs
 People who live with an illness don’t go through it alone, so the platform needed to be a place for patients but also for caretakers, family and friends.

 #### What are their needs